 2. Head trauma swells.
-Goose eggs are normal and fine.
+Big bumps (or goose eggs) are normal and fine.
 You can ice them if that’s something your child is OK with.
 Most of mine tended to not want ice in it (and the fight to get the ice on is worse then it would be if I just left it alone).
 The ice may help it to be smaller but that’s the only thing you’re doing with ice.
 It doesn’t treat an actual issue.

 4. Are they vomiting?
 Now, if they’re crying their eyes out and suddenly gag on their tears and it makes them heave…. that is something questionable.
 BUT, if they throw-up out of the blue, that’s something that needs to head to the doctor, most likely the ER.

 5. PERLA.
 Pupils Equally Responsive to Light… Those medical people… they like to make up anacronyms for everything.
 If you shine a flashlight in their eyes, the pupil should adjust.
 Also, both pupils should be about the same size.
 Drew was always checking our kids eyes after they fell, but I haven’t a clue what he was looking for.
 This is a pretty slow sign if there’s a problem, you’ll probably notice other things wrong with them before this.

 When should you worry about a bump on the head

 The main thing to watch is if they’re acting normal.
 Sure, you’ll have enough tears to clog your bathtub, but after that’s over do they act OK?
 If they fall asleep, maybe wake them up after 15 minutes and make sure they’re responsive and all that jazz.